viscop/aria-dto-validator/README.md

 ## Reusable Policy Building Blocks

 Policies are plain JavaScript objects.
 This means you can define shared variables, arrays, and helper functions first, and then assign their results to policy properties such as `allowedValues`.
-This is useful when the same policy should be used by an Aria Automation form action and by the executing workflow.
+This is useful when the same policy should be used by an Aria Automation form action, and by the executing workflow or action.

 ```javascript
 var allowedEnvironments = ["dev", "test", "prod"];